dlab-berkeley/Python-Intermediate-Legacy/README.md

 ## Workshop Goals

 This three-part interactive workshop series is a follow-up to D-Lab's [Python Fundamentals](https://github.com/dlab-berkeley/Python-Fundamentals-Pilot).
-It covers loops and conditionals, creating your own functions, doing analysis and visualization in Pandas, and basic data science project workflow.
+It covers loops and conditionals, creating your own functions, analysis and visualization in Pandas, and the basics of a data science project workflow.

 ## Learning Objectives